Jack-Bailey/StatusBot/README.md

 A simple yet easily configurable and effective discord.js bot that can be used to keep track of the status of many applications using slash commands.

+Made for [Script-Ware](https://script-ware.com) - it's my second program in discord.js so it's probably not optimal.

 #### **`.env`**

 ```